prividentity/PrivateIdentity-Oldd/Python-SDK.md

 -   [Scipy](https://pypi.org/project/scipy/)  provides a faster, more efficient method for comparison of distances and supports shared library functionalities.

-## Install Private ID
+## Install Private ID PIP package

 Within the Python3 environment, use the following command to install the Private ID Python SDK:

     pip3 install https://privid-sdk.s3.us-east-2.amazonaws.com/privateid/privateid-1.1.0-py3-none-any.whl

-# Install facial recognition C++ shareable object (.so)
+# Install facial recognition Python SDK

-This section covers how to use the facial recognition .so for generating and verifying identity.
+This section covers how to use facial recognition SDK for generating and verifying identity.

     class privateid.FHE.FaceFactor(server_url,local_storage_path=None)

 The **FaceFactor class** implements the methods for enrolling and predicting.
 It exposes four methods as part of the interface:

 1. enroll: Enrolls the face of the user.

 2. predict: Predicts the face of the user.

 3. is_valid: Verifies the face of the user.

+4. delete: Deletes the enrollment of the user.

-4.  compare: Compare two faces for verification *(to be implemented).*
+5. compare: Compare two faces for verification (To be implemented).

 ## PARAMETERS